 The property is a 3,091 sqm allotment with two street frontages, located in Armidale's city centre just 350m from the Beardy Street Mall.
-Under construction1 is a two storey office building, plus basement carpark, with 2,745 sqm of lettable area that is anticipated to be completed in mid 2019.
+It is a two storey office building, plus basement carpark, with 2,745 sqm of lettable area that was completed in June 2019.

-On completion, the property is being leased by the Commonwealth of Australia for the Australian Pesticides and Veterinary Medicines Authority (APVMA) that is relocating from Canberra on a 15 year lease, as well as the Department of Human Services (DHS) on a 10 year lease.
-The property has 38 secured basement carparks plus 37 unsecured carparks at grade, and will have a NABERS rating of 4.5.
+The property is being leased by the Commonwealth of Australia for the Australian Pesticides and Veterinary Medicines Authority (APVMA) that relocated from Canberra on a 15 year lease, as well as the Department of Human Services (DHS) on a 10 year lease.
+The property has 38 secured basement carparks plus 37 unsecured carparks at grade, and has a NABERS rating of 4.5.

-Armidale is a city in northern New South Wales, with a population of 38,306.
+Armidale is a city in northern New South Wales, with a population of 38,3061.
 It is located on the New England Highway half way between Sydney and Brisbane.
-The NSW Government recognised Armidale as a regional city in their New England North West Regional Plan2 that forecast's population growth of 14,000 to 2036.
+The NSW Government recognised Armidale as a regional city in their New England North West Regional Plan1 that forecast's population growth of 14,000 by 2036.
 This plan also outlines strategy and budget for infrastructure including \$60m to upgrade Armidale Hospital, and greater services and enrolment for the University of New England.